Best Sony headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Sony headphones you can buy in 2021.

 The active noise-cancelling is unique and works a treat, and you get up to 32 hours of battery life with the help of their portable carry case.
 They sit snugly in your ears and they even manage to squeeze in touch controls for music playback.
 They're not waterproof, though, so we wouldn't necessarily recommend you use them for outdoor running or a sweaty workout down at the gym.

 Like their over-ear brethren, these Sony in-ears deliver a musical, dynamic and detailed sound.
-They're not just the best Sony in-ear headphones on the market, they're among the best you can buy.
-Until the arrival of the rumoured WF-1000XM4 buds, that is.
+They're some of the best wireless earbuds you can buy.

 Read the full Sony WF-1000XM3 review

 Made from trombone material, these shiny and affordable in-ears are supremely comfortable, and offer a lot of performance for very little money.
 An open and expansive soundstage gives way to a fabulously immersive presentation with a weighty bass that's underpinned by tonal balance.

 They will happily turn their hand to just about anything, effortlessly balancing detail, dynamics and rhythm.
 They're a comfy fit too and offer good isolation from the outside world.
 The remote is one-button, so there's no volume control, but it does mean these buds will play nicely with both Android and iOS devices.

 Want the best Sony headphones for those on a budget?
 Look no further.

 Despite being a gaming headset first and foremost, these over-ear headphones aimed at PS5 owners offer an accomplished core audio performance.
 They can take your gaming to new levels, too, especially when combined with the PS5’s 3D audio processing.